Published 17:05 IST, January 17th 2020

 Study on PigeonBot

-Explaining features of PigeonBot, Mechanical engineering professor David Lentink said that a group of students designed different parts of robot, in an interview with Science Robotics.
-He said that one student - Amanda Stowers studied wrist and finger motion of robot, ar student -Laura Matloff studied how fears moved in response to its bone movement and movement of fears. third student - Eric Chang reportedly designed actual robot.
+Explaining the features of PigeonBot, Mechanical engineering professor David Lentink said that a group of students designed different parts of the robot, in an interview with Science Robotics.
+He said that one student - Amanda Stowers studied the wrist and finger motion of the robot, another student -Laura Matloff studied how the feathers moved in response to its bone movement and the movement of the feathers.
+The third student - Eric Chang reportedly designed the actual robot.

 Advertisement